CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 $$

 {% message color:warning title:Warning icon:"fa-solid fa-triangle-exclamation"%}
 From the equation $\frac {\partial \theta^2} {\partial \theta_i} = 2 \theta_i $ we see how we subtract a little portion of the weight at each step, hence the name decay.
-This should be not confused with the $L^2$ regularization, although are similar in a way, they are only the same thing for vanilla SGD, but as soon as we add momentum, or use a more sophisticated optimizer like Adam become different.
+This should be not confused with the $L^2$ regularization, although are similar in a way, they are only the same thing for vanilla SGD, but as soon as we add momentum, or use a more sophisticated optimizer like Adam, become different.
 {% endmessage %}

-So, we have two methods that we could use to avoid overfitting, which one is the best?
-Luckily Ilya Loshchilov and Frank Hutter answer this question suggesting in their article that we should prefer the weight decay with Adam (hence the name AdamW), instead of $L^2$ regularization.
+So, we have two methods that we could use to prevent overfitting, which one is the best?
+Luckily, Ilya Loshchilov and Frank Hutter answer this question suggesting in their [article](https://arxiv.org/abs/1711.05101) that we should prefer the weight decay with Adam (hence the name AdamW), instead of the $L^2$ regularization.

 ### Implementation
 The implementation is straightforward, we only need to modify the `step()` method of the Adam optimizer adding the weight decay equation in line 24.